+map-query output-type-spec function query-expression &key database result-types => output-type-spec A sequence type specifier or nil.

+function A function designator. function takes a single argument which is the atom value for a query single with a single column or is a list of values for a multicolumn query.

-map-query output-type-spec function query-expression &key database types => result output-type-spec A sequence type specifier or nil. function A function designator. function must take as many arguments as are attributes in the result set returned by executing the SQL query-expression . query-expression An sql expression that represents an SQL query which is expected to return a (possibly empty) result set, where each tuple has as many attributes as func-tion takes arguments. database A database object.
-This will default to the value of default-database. types A field type specififier.
+query-expression An sql expression that represents an SQL query which is expected to return a database A database object.
+This will default to the value of default-database.

+(possibly empty) result set.

+result-types A field type specifier.
 The default is NIL.
-See query for the semantics of this argument. result If output-type-spec is a type specifier other than nil, then a sequence of the type it denotes.
+See query for the semantics of this argument.

+result If output-type-spec is a type specifier other than nil, then a sequence of the type it denotes.
 Otherwise nil is returned.

-Applies function to the attributes of successive tuples in the result set returned by executing the SQL query-expression.
+Applies function to the successive tuples in the result set returned by executing the SQL query-expression.
 If the output-type-spec is nil, then the result of each application of function is discarded, and map-query returns nil.
 Otherwise the result of each successive application of function is collected in a sequence of type output-type-spec, where the jths element is the result of applying function to the attributes of the jths tuple in the result set.
 The collected sequence is the result of the call to map-query.